qrvey/partner-portal/website/versioned_docs/version-5.4/get-started/security.md

 See <a href="/docs/embedding/widgets/widget-embedding-using-cookies/">steps for cookies/token setup</a>.

 ## API
 Qrvey API is a set of API methods that work with Widgets and they can be called from an external application.
 These APIs are secured by using a shared API Key that should not be exposed in any way, and all APIs are secured by SSL.
-Please <a href="help@qrvey.com"> contact Qrvey Support </a> if you would like to change or add a new API Key.
+Please contact Qrvey Support team through <a href="/docs/faqs/ask-us/">this form </a> or at help@qrvey.com if you would like to change or add a new API Key.